Tokugawa Masako: History

-Masako's daughter, Imperial Princess Onna-Ichi-no-miya Okiko, succeeded her father.
-She ascended the Chrysanthemum Throne as Empress Meishō.
-Meishō would be succeeded by two of her half-brothers, who would later become known as Emperor Go-Kōmyō and Emperor Go-Sai.
+In a rare break with tradition, Masako's daughter, Imperial Princess Onna-Ichi-no-miya Okiko, succeeded her father in her own right as Empress Meishō, albeit at the age of five.
+After Meishō abdicated at 19, the throne would be successively held by two of her half-brothers, who would reign as Emperor Go-Kōmyō and Emperor Go-Sai respectively.
 Both had been brought up by Masako as if they were her own sons.

-Masako had two younger daughters were Princess Teruko (1625-1651) who married Konoe Hisatsugu, and Princess Akiko (1629-1675), also known as the Third Princess.
+Masako had two younger daughters; Princess Teruko (1625-1651) who married Konoe Hisatsugu, and Princess Akiko (1629-1675), also known as the Third Princess.

 Achievements

-She used her wealth to bring together Edo and Kyoto and also to help maintain the high standards of the court.
-She also used it to restore significant buildings that had been damaged in the previous years of warring.
+Masako used her wealth to bring together the two capitals of Edo and Kyoto, as well as helping to maintain the high standards of the court.
+Her money was also used to restore significant buildings that had been damaged in the preceding civil wars.
 Many of these restorations were originally credited to her brother Iemitsu, or her husband, but have recently been properly credited to her.
-Another important way she used her money is as a representation of the Tokugawa clan.
-When Masako and Lady Kasuga broke a taboo by visiting the imperial court as a commoner, Emperor Go-Mizunoo abdicated, embarrassed, and Meisho became empress.
-The shōgun, Tokugawa Iemitsu, was now the uncle of the sitting monarch.
+Masako also presented herself as a representative of the Tokugawa clan, although the high standards expected from this position may have got her into trouble.
+According to tradition, Masako and Lady Kasuga broke a taboo by visiting the Imperial court dressed as commoners.
+The event is said to have highly embarrassed Go-Mizunoo, who promptly abdicated and named Meisho as empress.
+It is perhaps more likely, though, that Go-Mizunoo abdicated due to the fallout over the "Purple Robe Incident", which had caused a serious political conflict between him and Tokugawa Iemitsu, the new Shogun.
+Whatever the actual reasons, Meishō's elevation made Iemitsu, as Masako's brother, the uncle of the sitting monarch.